NextronSystems/thor-manual/usage/debugging.rst

 Tell us the exact THOR version you are using:

-1. For which operating system (Windows, Linux, macOS, AIX)
+1. For which operating system (Windows, Linux, macOS)
 2. For which architecture (32bit, 64bit)

 Run ``thor --version`` and copy the resulting text into the email.